JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

-For consumption by the Compliance Operator, the compliance content is packaged in container images, subsequently the Compliance Operator wraps and exposes the compliance content as native Kubernetes objects for better
+For consumption by the Compliance Operator, the compliance content is packaged in container images, subsequently the Compliance Operator wraps and exposes the compliance content in a CustomResource for better
 usability:
 	* **rule.compliance** is a single compliance check.
 For example the rule `rhcos4-service-auditd-enabled` checks if the `auditd` daemon